-- 1. Summary of ESG Program Core Practices

-- 2. Local ESG Written Standards
+- 1. Summary of ESG Program Core Practices - 2.
+Local ESG Written Standards

-- 3. Local Application Form for ESG Funding

 II.
 Attachments

 Summary of State ESG Program Core Practices

 Participation in Coordinated Entry

 ESG-funded activities will use a Coordinated Entry system established by and consistent with the protocols of the CoC (CoC) for the Service Area in which that program operates.
 Participation in Coordinated Entry will do the following reflected in the CoC Written Standards: